 This section includes links to recommended trainings about the assessment of risk factors.

-VA Comprehensive Suicide Risk Assessment (CSRE) printable worksheet
+VA Comprehensive Suicide Risk Evaluation (CSRE) printable worksheet

 Thumbnail image of The Columbia Risk and Protective Factors Page The Columbia Risk and Protective Factors Page provides a checklist of risk and protective factors for suicide that can be used with any version of the Columbia Suicide Severity Rating Scale (C-SSRS)